Other energy companies reviews

 By Jade Harding

-Bristol Energy is a new supplier which says it aims to always offer you the cheapest tariff possible.
+Bristol Energy says it aims to always offer you the cheapest tariff possible.
 But is Bristol the best energy company for you?

 Bristol Energy is a small gas and electric provider supplying the national domestic and business market.
 It is the first energy company to be entirely owned by a city council.
 This means there are no stakeholders or investors.